Background and objectives

 1. Frisoni GB, Altomare D, Ribaldi F, Villain N, Brayne C, Mukadam N, et al. Dementia prevention in memory clinics: recommendations from the European task force for brain health services.
 Lancet Reg Health Eur.
 2023;26:100576.

-2. Frisoni GB, Ribaldi F, Allali G, Bieth T, Brioschi Guevara A, Cappa S, et al. Brain health services for the secondary prevention of cognitive impairment and dementia: Opportunities, challenges, and the business case for existing and future facilities.
-J Prev Alzheimers Dis.2025:100098.
+2. Frisoni GB, Ribaldi F, Allali G, Birth T, Brioschi Guevara A, Cappa S, et al. Brain Health Services for the secondary prevention of cognitive impairment and dementia: opportunities, challenges, and the business case for existing and future facilities.
+J Prev Alzheimer’s Dis.
+In press 2025.

 Organisers: